Enrique8191/book-1/principles/processing.md

 - REST - GET, POST (based on HTTP or HTTP/2)
 - GraphQL - form of Map/Reduce
 - Map/Reduce - Hadoop
+- Kafka - consumers pull messages from the message broker (Kafka)

 This is the first model taught in computing, the classic Hello World example.